A look at some of the deadliest US school shootings | Education

 - United States

-ROBB ELEMENTARY SCHOOL, May 2022 An 18-year-old gunman opened fire Tuesday at an elementary school in Uvalde, Texas, killing 14 children, one teacher and injuring others, Gov. Greg Abbott said.
-The shooter died.
+Since then, the number of shootings that included schools and killed 10 or more people has mounted.
+The most recent two were both in Texas.

-SANTA FE HIGH SCHOOL, May 2018 A 17-year-old opened fire at a Houston-area high school, killing 10 people, most of them students, authorities said.
-The suspect has been charged with murder.
+ROBB ELEMENTARY SCHOOL, May 2022 An 18-year-old gunman opened fire on Tuesday at an elementary school in Uvalde in Texas, killing 19 children and two adults, officials said.
+The 18-year-old attacker was killed by law enforcement.

 UMPQUA COMMUNITY COLLEGE, October 2015 A man killed nine people at the school in Roseburg, Oregon, and wounded nine others, then killed himself.